tohyuting/tp/docs/team/tohyuting.md

 * **New Class**: Product class to be used by `Supplier` and `Warehouse` classes.
     * What it does: Stores information (quantity and tags) related to a Product associated with a `Supplier` or `Warehouse`.
     * Justification: By keeping track of products related to their entities in **CLI-nic** instead of a separate document, this will bring about convenience to user.
-    * Highlights: Users can update stocks of products in `Supplier` and `Warehouse` when they have the information quickly by using `update` command.
+    * Highlights: Users can update stocks of products in `Supplier` and `Warehouse` quickly when they have the information by using `update` command.
     * Credits: This class was adapted slightly from `Person` class in **AB3**.

 * **Minor enhancement**:
   * Fix a minor yet crucial bug for jar file to function as expected. [#161](https://github.com/AY2021S1-CS2103-W14-4/tp/pull/161)
   * Error messages of **AB3** are not representative of some commands entered by users.
-Invalid prefix used errors were not thrown.
+Invalid prefix used errors were not considered and displayed in error messages.
 Extensive logic handling of inputs from users was done to customise error messages in **CLI-nic**.
 This is slightly challenging as users are allowed to reorder prefixes in their inputs [#216](https://github.com/AY2021S1-CS2103-W14-4/tp/pull/216), [#242](https://github.com/AY2021S1-CS2103-W14-4/tp/pull/242).
   * Fix bug related to `AutoComplete` feature, where `CommandHistory` feature does not work smoothly if the previous command was a single word command [#227](https://github.com/AY2021S1-CS2103-W14-4/tp/pull/227).

 * **Contributions to Documentations**: